The Ph.D. Degree

 |First Semester||Second Semester||Third Semester||Fourth Semester|

 |PHY 521 -Stars||PHY 524 - Cosmology||PHY 523 - Galaxies||PHY 522 - Interstellar Medium|

 |PHY 501 - Mechanics||PHY 505 - Electrodynamics||PHY 511 - Quantum I||PHY 512 - Quantum II|

 |PHY 540 - Stat Mech||PHY 517 - Astronomical Techniques||PHY 585 - Research||PHY 585 - Research|

 |PHY 698 - Colloquium||PHY 698 - Colloquium|

 The particular order of the astronomy courses is determined by the actual course offering in those semesters.
-PHY 505 can be interchanged with PHY 511.
+The order PHY540/PHY505 and PHY511/PHY512 can be switched according to the preference of the student.
 PHY 515 or PHY 517 (discussed above) can be taken in any semester during the first two years.

 PhD Degree with Concentration in Physical Biology

 This is an interdisciplenary concentration in connection with the Laufer Center for quantitative biology.
 Students usually declare their interest in this concentration not later than the end of the first semester.
 Postponing this decision will result in a loss of time.
 The main difference with the default physics concentration is a reduction of core courses by one course while several physical biology courses are required.
 Instead of the graduate lab students do rotations with faculty associated with the Laufer center.
 Also the Graduate Seminar is substituted by the Laufer Center Journal Club.
 The Requirements fo a Ph.D.
 Degree in Physics with Concentration in Physical Biology are as follows: